Kafeel Khan: Re-arrest and release

-Prison conditions in the Covid-19 pandemic
+Prison conditions in the COVID-19 pandemic

-On 19 March 2020, Khan wrote to the Prime Minister of India, Narendra Modi, offering to provide medical assistance during the Covid-19 pandemic in India.
+On 19 March 2020, Khan wrote to the prime minister of India, Narendra Modi, offering to provide medical assistance during the COVID-19 pandemic in India.
 He was not permitted to do so because he was arrested under NSA for his inflammatory speeches in December 2019.

-On 23 March 2020, the Supreme Court of India ordered all states and union territories in India to establish panels to consider the release of all convicts who have been jailed for offences for up to seven years, in order to decongest prisons in the wake of the Covid-19 pandemic in India.
+On 23 March 2020, the Supreme Court of India ordered all states and union territories in India to establish panels to consider the release of all convicts who have been jailed for offences for up to seven years, in order to decongest prisons in the wake of the COVID-19 pandemic in India.
 Khan was not among prisoners released under these circumstances because of National Security Act (NSA) charges.

-In July 2020, a letter from Khan detailing conditions inside the Mathura Prison, where he is being detained, was published by several news outlets.His letter claimed that over 150 prisoners shared just one toilet facility, that the level of hygiene was insufficient, and that a number of prisoners were unwell, raising concerns about the spread of illness in the wake of the Covid-19 pandemic.
+In July 2020, a letter from Khan detailing conditions inside the Mathura Prison, where he is being detained, was published by several news outlets.
+His letter claimed that over 150 prisoners shared just one toilet facility, that the level of hygiene was insufficient, and that a number of prisoners were unwell, raising concerns about the spread of illness in the wake of the COVID-19 pandemic.
 Khan's brother, Adeel Khan, claimed to have received the handwritten letter on 1 July 2020; however, prison officials denied that Khan had written any such letter, and suggested that the letter was fake.
+In a later interview, he said that he had been denied food and water to the point that he ate grass from the ground, and that he was beaten until "my skin had peeled off in many places".